-ITEM 11 INTEREST OF EXPERT
+ITEM 11 INTERESTS OF EXPERTS

 The public accounting firm Ernst & Young LLP has been appointed by the Corporation to act as external auditor.
-Ernst & Young has confirmed that it is independent from the Corporation within the meaning of the Rules of Professional Conduct of the Ordre des comptables agréés du Québec.
+Ernst & Young LLP has confirmed that it is independent from the Corporation within the meaning of the Rules of Professional Conduct of the Ordre des comptables professionnels agréés du Québec.
 These rules are equivalent or similar to Rules of Professional Conduct applicable in the other provinces of Canada.

-ITEM 12 TRANSFER AGENT
+ITEM 12 TRANSFER AGENT AND REGISTRAR

-The Corporation's transfer agent for its Class B Shares is Computershare Trust Company of Canada.
-Transfer services are available at its Montréal and Toronto offices.
+The Corporation's transfer agent and registrar for its Class B Shares is CST Trust Company, which was appointed on August 1, 2013 in replacement of Computershare Trust Company of Canada.
+The registries of transfers of securities of the Corporation are kept in Montréal.